hhvm/user-documentation/guides/hhvm/06-experimental-builds/02-nix-packages.md

 ## Overview

-The prebuilt nix packages of HHVM are distributed as binary cache of a nix flake.
+The nix packages of HHVM are distributed as a nix flake along with its binary cache.
 To install HHVM via nix:

 1. Install nix package manager
 2. Configure nix to enable flake and set up binary cache
 3. Install the HHVM package, or build it from source if the binary cache is not available

-Currently the nix packages are built and tested on x64 Linux.

 ## For NixOS Users